DataBiosphere/terra-app/README.md

 Example apps can be found in this repo under [apps](/apps).
 View the following for more details:

 If an app is in this list, it should have a working smoke test run on PRs.
-See the testing section forr details
+See the testing section for details

 [cellxgene](apps/cellxgene)